AhmedAlyElGhannam/Controlling-a-Motor-Java-Project/README.md

 # Controlling-a-Motor-Java-Project

+## Introduction
+This is the final project of the Developing Applications Using Java course taught in Information Technology Institute (ITI)'s 9-Month Professional Training Program -- Embedded Systems Track as a part of the intensive Android Automotive subfield under the supervision of Eng.
+Ahmed Mazen from Java Education & Technology Services department.

+## About The Team
+This project was made by Team #4 whose members are:
+1. Ahmed Aly El-Ghannam.
+1. Omar Mostafa.
+1. Rahma Abdelkader.

+## Brief
+The project, as the name suggests, is a JavaFX GUI application built to control a DC motor rotation speed and direction.
+Additionally, as a team, we have decided to pick a use case theme for the application as an air conditioner control app.
+Functionally, it does the exact same job but aesthetically, it makes all the difference. :)

+## Technology Stack
+The tools, technologies, and libraries used are as follows:
+1. JDK 8 + JFX8.
+1. Make.
+1. CMake.
+1. Python3.

 # Tasks --- Java:
 - [x] SerialCommManager class for handling USART communication periodically.  **A**
 - [x] GUI for Required Scene. **R**